 Power of the Pen is the leading interscholastic program in written expression designed for 7th and 8th grade students.
 Power of the Pen inspires a love for the beauty and power of language for writing as a life skill.
 It encourages creative and critical thinking, and enriches and enhances the writing curriculum of our school.
 Power of the Pen at St. Christopher School has both 7th and 8th grade teams.
 Each team can have up to six students.
 The students meet once of week beginning in October to practice writing to a prompt to simulate the competitions which commence in February each year.
 The students advance from Regional to Sectional to State Competitions depending on individual success at each level.

 The Lego Mindstorms series is the foundation for the St. Christopher School Robotics Club.
-The kits which contain software and hardware provide the students in grades five through eight the opportunity to create customizable, programmable robots.
+The kits which contain software and hardware provide the students in grades five through eight the opportunity to create customizable, programmable robots every other Thursday from November to April.
 They include an intelligent brick computer that controls the system, a set of modular sensors and motors, and Lego parts from the Techic line to create the mechanical systems.
 Once built the students program their robots to complete a variety of challenges which promote hands-on experience using mathematical concepts such as estimating and measuring distance, time and speed along with effectively using scientific and technical language.

 Science Olympiad is a science competition that involves teams of students competing in science events that cover a range of science and engineering topics.
 There are general knowledge events such as What Went By, Deep Blue Sea, and Pentathlon.
 Other events are lab centered and require students to demonstrate skills.
 The John Carroll University Science Olympiad is for students in grades 4-6th and takes place in the spring.
 The Saint Ignatius High School Science Olympiad is for students in grade 6-8 and takes place in the fall.